Find Free Utah Divorce Records & Access Dissolution Information

 The forms that have been mentioned above have complete details of all the necessary documents required in the filing of the petition, along with the total fees involved.
 It is important to note that a Petition to Recognize a Relationship as a Marriage together can be filed at the same time as a common law divorce petition.14

-How To Determine if Someone Had a Dissolution of Marriage or Is Common Law Divorced in Utah
+How To Determine if Someone Had a Dissolution of Marriage or Is Common Law Divorced (Utah)

 To determine if someone had a dissolution of marriage in Utah, a researcher can check the state’s divorce records.